infrared5/unit-testing/README.md

 Syntax & Structure
 ===
 It is preferrable to structure tests using a Behaviour-Driven-Development (BDD) methodology - at least syntax-wise.
-Though unit tests focused on particular output of a single method based on varying input may be required, it is recommend to setup the tests to prove a scenarios of a feature.
+Though unit tests focused on particular output of a single method based on varying input may be required, it is recommended to setup a test to prove a scenario of a feature.
 Typically this means:

 * <b>Given</b>s are defined at the top of a test case
 * <b>When</b>s are descibed in set-up